Reference

 .to(destination)

-onError wip
+onError planned

 onError(handler: (error: Error, exchange: Exchange<Current>) => Exchange<Current> | void): RouteBuilder<Current>